PDAL/PDAL/doc/stages/readers.buffer.rst

 readers.buffer
 ==============

-The `readres.buffer`_ stage is a special stage that allows you to read data from your own PointBuffer rather than fetching the data from a specific reader.
+The `readers.buffer`_ stage is a special stage that allows you to read data from your own PointBuffer rather than fetching the data from a specific reader.
 In the `writing`_ example, it is used to take a simple listing of points and turn them into an